Residential Aged Care Reform

 The Minister for Aged Care announced in August 2017 that the Australian Health Services Research Institute at the University of Wollongong has been engaged to undertake a Resource Utilisation and Classification Study (RUCS).
 The purpose of this study is to determine the characteristics of residents that drive residential care costs, and use this information to inform the government’s consideration of future reform options.

-For further information on the Resource Utilisation and Classification Study
+Further information can be found on the Resource Utilisation and Classification Study webpage

 - ACFI Policy Mailbox: ACFIpolicy@health.gov.au